GlitchedCode922/glitchfs/README.md

 Recovery is, by design, not built into the mount or write operations.
 A `fsck` tool could search for stale inodes using their signatures, and follow existing dirents to fix bitmap corruption.
 The superblock contains minimal information, so it is possible to rebuild.

+## Implementation

+In this repository, there is a library to parse GlitchFS.
+It is very portable, using a block device abstraction, no global state and only freestanding C code.
+The environment has to provide `memset()`, `memcpy()`, `memcmp()` and `memmove()`, functions to read and write a 4096 byte sized buffer in an offset, (optionally) flush, and memory allocate/free.
+Look at tools/glfs-pack.c for an example on how to use the library.

 ## Status

 This filesystem is currently experimental.
-On-disk layout is unstable and may change.
+On-disk layout is partially stable.
+It may change, but structure sizes and field offsets will remain the same.